 Michigan Registered Agent

-A Michigan resident or corporation that has a physical address in Michigan and is willing to accept legal documents on behalf of a company that has listed the agent as their MI registered agent.
-Under Michigan Limited Liability Company Act (450.4207), Michigan registered agent services must have a physical address—a P.O.
+A Michigan registered agent (also known as a resident agent) is an individual or company that has a physical address in Michigan and is willing to accept legal documents on behalf of a business.
+Declaring a registered agent is legally required under Michigan Limited Liability Company Act (450.4207) and Business Corporation Act (450.1241).
+Michigan registered agent services must have a physical address—a P.O.
 Box will not work.

 Everything You Need To Know About Michigan Registered Agents: